-On March 11, 2020, the World Health Organization expanded its classification of COVID-19 to a worldwide pandemic and federal, provincial and municipal governments in North America began legislating measures to combat the spread of the virus.
+On March 11, 2020, the World Health Organization expanded its classification of COVID-19 to a worldwide pandemic, and federal, provincial and municipal governments in North America began legislating measures to combat the spread of the virus.
 The operations of the Corporation and its associates have been, and are expected to continue to be, negatively impacted, possibly materially, by the global COVID-19 pandemic (the "Pandemic") leading to significant future business uncertainties.
-These uncertainties include, but are not limited to, interruptions in operations caused by reductions in sales, customer's illiquidity impacting timing and ability to pay for goods and services rendered, the availability and health of the Corporation's workforce and possible disruptions in the supply chain.
+These uncertainties include, but are not limited to, interruptions in operations caused by reductions in sales, customers' illiquidity impacting timing and ability to pay for goods and services rendered, the availability and health of the Company's workforce and possible disruptions in the supply chain.

-The ability of each of Corporation's associates to continue operations in the ordinary course of business, is dependent on, among other things, the duration of the Pandemic, each associate's operational performance during the Pandemic, terms of covenants and repayment obligations with their lenders and the successful navigation of each associate through the challenges that have surfaced relating to the Pandemic.
+The ability of each of our associates to continue operations in the ordinary course of business is dependent on, among other things, the duration of the Pandemic, each associate's operational performance during the Pandemic, terms of covenants and repayment obligations with their lenders and the successful navigation of each associate through the challenges that have surfaced relating to the Pandemic.
 Management believes that the regular payment of liabilities will be met out of cash, operating cash flows and available credit facilities.
-However, some of Corporation's associates have experienced a significant decline in revenue during the quarter and in the subsequent weeks as a result of the Pandemic and are relying on government assistance and seeking additional financing to ensure ongoing liquidity.
-If for any reason, these associates are unable to discharge their obligations from available liquidity sources in the ordinary course of business, it could impact the Corporation's ability to realize assets at their recognized values at the amount stated in the interim financial statements.
+However, some of our associates have experienced a significant decline in revenue during the period to date as a result of the Pandemic and are relying on Government assistance and financing to ensure ongoing liquidity.
+If, for any reason, these associates are unable to discharge their obligations from available liquidity sources in the ordinary course of business, it could impact the Corporation's ability to realize assets at their recognized values at the amount stated in the interim financial statements.